Frank-Proulx/places-been/README.md

 If you have any issues, questions, ideas or concerns, please reach out to me at my email and/or make a contribution to the code via GitHub.

 Copyright (c) 2021 Frank Proulx

+## Tests

+### Describe Destination()

+Test: It should create a Destination object with properties of location, landmarks, time of year
+Code:
+  let dest1 = new Destination("Seattle", "Space Needle", "winter")
+  let dest1.location
+Result: "Seattle"